 I love this idea, always a surprise, it gives chef's free range for their imaginations and often puts me in a great mood for the rest of the meal.
 This was a good combination of flavours but, though the chef defended their presence, the prominent ice chips in the sorbet detracted from it for us.

-Sandra's entree, Mille feuille of wild mushroom with artichoke and parsley gnocchi and Reggiano foam was superb capturing the various flavours magnificently, especially of
+Sandra's entree, Mille feuille of wild mushroom with artichoke and parsley gnocchi and Reggiano foam was superb capturing the various flavours magnificently, especially of the mushrooms, which seem to have been layered with pasta rather than pastry.

 I had 17 hour smoked pork belly with confit of desiree potato, capers and a caperberry and gribiche inspired chicken broth.
 The piquant berry cut through the belly fat making both very appealing.
 Griviche refers to a cold French sauce made from hard boiled egg yolks emulsified with mustard and a neutral oil.
 This was a very mild and inoffensive version making a negligible contribution to the dish.
 It may have been more successful served in a broad bowl.
 Still, it was an attractive dish although the pork belly could have been more tender.